 Hopefully, these examples give you an idea, how all four variables (quote currency interest, base currency interest, spot price, futures price) are interconnected with each other.

 The critical concept to understand is that the premium/discount at which futures are trading should match the interest rates of the quote and base currencies in percentages.
 If there are discrepancies, then there should be arbitrage possibilities and the market forces will move the premium/discount towards interest rates for base and quote.

-In the equilibrium situation, the difference between the futures price and the spot price should match the difference between the quote currency and the base currency, a case known as the interest rate parity in finance.
+In the equilibrium situation, the difference between the futures price and the spot price should correspond to the difference between the quote currency and the base currency interest rates, a case known as the interest rate parity in finance.

 F / S = Q / B